Evidence on Hyperbaric Oxygen Therapy (HBOT) Presented

-Author: International Hyperbaric Medical Association
+Author: International Hyperbaric Medical Association | Contact: ihausa.org

-Today, Paul G. Harch, M.D., representing the International Hyperbaric Medical Association, presents research data from case reports and a prospective study to the House Committee on Veterans Affairs.
+Paul G. Harch, M.D., representing the International Hyperbaric Medical Association, presents research data from case reports and a prospective study to the House Committee on Veterans Affairs.
 Recent research is demonstrating that Hyperbaric Oxygen Therapy at 1.5 atmospheres helps heal blast-induced brain injury and PTSD in U.S. Veterans.

 "Modern medicine has no other treatments for traumatic brain injury or post-traumatic stress disorder that are as effective as hyperbaric oxygen therapy when the correct dose and protocol are used."

 The first half of the HBOT 1.5 protocol produced the following significant improvements in Veterans: a 15 point IQ increase (p<0.001) (the difference between a laborer and an engineer); a 40% reduction in post-concussion symptoms [p=0.002 (np) ]; a 30% reduction in PTSD symptoms (p<0.001); a 51% decrease in indices of depression (p<0.001), and a 25 percentile increase in working memory.
 These results and the associated improvements in brain blood flow on functional brain imaging were consistent with changes in memory and blood vessel density achieved in an animal model that employed an earlier version of the HBOT 1.5 protocol.
 The imaging changes, in particular, argue strongly against the placebo effect as an explanation for the cognitive and symptom improvements.
 The vast majority of study subjects have returned to duty, work or school, and experienced quality of life improvements.

 Traumatic Brain Injury (TBI) is considered the signature injury of the Iraq and Afghanistan Wars, and it is estimated that over 600,000 are suffering from TBI, PTSD, depression, or a combination thereof.
 Hundreds of thousands may be undiagnosed and untreated.
 Many have become unemployed, homeless, incarcerated, or even suicidal because of their wounds.
 This treatment, if delivered in a timely fashion, may prevent many of the consequences of TBI.

 Dr. Harch will also announce details of the National Brain Injury Rescue and Rehabilitation Project (NBIRR), a national multi-center study sponsored by the International Hyperbaric Medical Foundation.
 The study is recruiting patients with chronic TBI, PTSD, or both diagnoses and offer the full HBOT 1.5 protocol to all subjects entered.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.